Tag: life

 I do feel partly responsible for what happened, but when I really think about it, the whole downfall of Girassol was Lucious Cole’s fault from the jump.

-You know, if Chae hadn’t been feeling so bummed out that day, I wouldn’t have taken her out there with me and she wouldn’t have gotten mixed up in all that foolishness.
+You know, if Chae hadn’t been feeling so bummed out that day, I wouldn’t have taken her out there with me and maybe she wouldn’t have gotten mixed up in all that foolishness.
 I guess some things are just written in the fucking stars.

 I read somewhere lately that the word disaster actually means “bad star.”
 That’s really when the trouble started, when that bad star showed up.